neelkanthk/LaraPackGenerator/readme.md

 6. That's it. just download and save the file, extract the zippped file and open up the README.md file.

-##The installations instruction for the created package will be downloaded with package inside the README.md file.
+##The installation instructions for the created package will be downloaded with package inside the README.md file.